-The Museum, an affiliate of the Smithsonian Institution, was founded in 1989 on Lower Broadway, and from 2008 to 2018 was located at 48 Wall Street.
+The Museum, an affiliate of the Smithsonian Institution, was founded by Wall Street veteran John Herzog in 1989 on Lower Broadway, and from 2008 to 2018 was located at 48 Wall Street.
 That beautiful landmarked building enabled us to expand our reach and significantly enhance our visibility for a decade.
 The Museum is now focused on moving into the 21st century with state-of-the art exhibits, and expanded educational initiatives and outreach programs.
-We are now seeking a new location that will accommodate our vision for the Museum's future.
+We are seeking a new location that will accommodate our vision for the Museum's future.